 "The Healthspan Imperative explores one of our country's biggest challenges," says Sue Peschin, MHS, Alliance president and CEO.

 "Chronic diseases of aging are a tremendous threat to not only our health care system, but to the well-being of older adults and their family caregivers.
 As this film shows, research into the underlying biological process of aging has the potential to extend healthy years of life, but only if we increase our federal investment.
 The most effective strategy in 'bending the cost curve' in health care will be preventing age-related chronic diseases in the first place."

 The Healthspan Imperative features interviews with:

-*News Release by Alliance for Aging Research: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Alliance for Aging Research).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.